chrisdembia/yeadon/README.rst

 easiest way to download and install the `yeadon` package is by using a tool like `pip` to obtain the package from the Python Package Index (PyPi)::

-   $ python -m pip install yeadon # sudo if system install
+   $ python -m pip install yeadon

 You can also obtain an archive of the package at the Python Package Index (`<https://pypi.python.org/pypi/yeadon>`_), and then install the package on your own by executing the following from the root directory of the package::

-   $ python setup.py install # sudo if system install
+   $ python setup.py install

 On Unix, you can obtain the package source code and install it without leaving your terminal::